Galavantier/DNR/README.md

 Arguments:
 * pantheon_site_name : The machine name of the pantheon site
 * path_to_site_code_directory : The path to the code (relative to the current directory)
-* temp_directory (Optional) : The Directory where the backup files will be downloaded
+* temp_directory (Optional) : The Directory where the backup files will be downloaded.
+  * Note: By default the backup files will be downloaded in the current directory.
 * database_name (Optional) : Explicitly tell the script what database name to use instead of infering based on the site name.